Gainers & Losers

 The Time Range drop-down menu allows you to customize the period for which your positions are evaluated to analyze performance trends in both a long- and short-term view.

-You can choose to see which of your positions have gained or lost value during the current day or expand the time frame to look at longer-term performance through one week, one month, three months, six months, one year, three years, five years or 10 years.
+You can choose to see which of your positions have gained or lost value during the current day or expand the time frame to look at longer-term performance through 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, 5 years or 10 years.
 You can also choose to see the year-to-date performance of your positions from this menu.

 Finally, the Long/Short drop-down menu enables you to filter your positions so that you may also see how borrowed securities are performing.
 This filter only appears if you currently hold a short position in your account.
 For your short positions, securities with negative price performance will display as Gainers and securities with positive price performance will display as Losers.